-The OptoScan535TM includes a built-in CI-V - to - RS-232C interface converter.
+The OptoScan456[TM] includes a built-in CI-V - to - RS-232C interface converter for applications in which only one receiver is connected to a computer.
 Its purpose is to convert the CI-V interface voltage levels to RS-232C levels compatible with most personal computers.
-This feature eliminates the need for an external interface converter box.
-The RS-232C interface is available on the 9-pin female "D"-type connector located on the rear panel.
-In addition, the RS-232C interface provides two optional interface signals, RTS and DCD, which can be used to significantly increase the scanning speed of the OptoScan535TM.
+This feature eliminates the need for an external interface converter box in many applications.
+The RS-232C interface is available on the 9-pin male "D"-type connector located on the rear panel.
+In addition, the RS-232C interface signals, RTS and DCD, which can be used to significantly increase the scanning speed of the OptoScan456[TM].
 These signals and their functions are not a part of the Icom CI-V interface specification.
 The use of these signals is described later.